Sociology and Anthropology

 Douglas Bafford is a cultural anthropologist specializing in questions of religious and scientific knowledge production.
 He has conducted ethnographic fieldwork in South Africa and the United States with evangelical Christians, exploring how people who adopt a conservative religious framework understand and respond to prevailing social problems.
 This research involves qualitative analyses of diverse trends facing Christian communities, including the discourse of anti-racism, controversies over young-earth creationism, and anxieties about the global rise of Pentecostalism.
 These projects place complex expressions of religious rhetoric in a comparative and cross-cultural perspective.
 More broadly, he has written about the changing post-apartheid religious landscape and the intersection of religion and science in everyday life.

-His current work considers the effects of culture and social transformation on transnational evangelical networks within southern Africa and beyond.
+His current work considers the effects of breakdowns in trust and authority in South Africa through multifaceted efforts in both religious and secular settings to provide for infrastructural needs apart from mainstream state-based management.
 At Holy Cross, he introduces students to the analytic perspective of anthropology through the introductory course (ANTH 101) and intermediate-level courses in the anthropology of religion and legal anthropology.
 The goal of these courses is to equip students with a holistic and critical understanding of our interconnected, multicultural world.

 - ANTH 101, The Anthropological Perspective